IBM/integrity-enforcer/docs/README_OPERATOR_HUB.md

 ## Prerequisites
 ​
-The following prerequisites must be satisfied to deploy Integrity Shield on a cluster.
+The following prerequisites must be satisfied to deploy Integrity Shield on a cluster via OLM/OperatorHub.
-- A Kubernetes cluster and cluster admin access to the cluster to use `oc` or `kubectl` command
+- An OLM enabled Kubernetes cluster and cluster admin access to the cluster to use `oc` or `kubectl` command

 ---